turingschool/curriculum/source/projects/event_reporter.markdown

 ### Abstract

-Let's take [EventManager]({% page_url /projects/eventmanager %}) to the next level.
+Let's take [EventManager]({% page_url /projects/eventmanager %}) to the next
+level.
 Based on the same data file, build an interactive query and reporting tool which fulfills the expectations below.
 Re-use data cleaning procedures from the original `EventManager` to handle dirty input and generate beautiful output.
+We are also going to explore creating our own HTML files and using an API.

 ### Data Supplied